 We strive to educate Texans about water risks in order to prevent drowning deaths.

-The Texas Drowning Prevention Alliance was started in September 2011 by a small group of advocates, all of whom had a passion for devising ways to assist in the prevention of drowning across the state.
+The Texas Drowning Prevention Alliance was formed in 2011 by a small group of advocates, all of whom had a passion for devising ways to assist in the prevention of drowning across the state.
 The overall goal was to repeat the initial pattern of local organizational development throughout Texas.
-The TXDPA was patterned after successful drowning prevention coalitions in states like Florida, Arizona, and Long Island, New York, the Texas Drowning Prevention Alliance initially organized a diversified sphere of partners in the Dallas-Fort Worth metroplex, with the overall goal of repeating the initial pattern of local organizational development throughout Texas.
-By March 2012, the Alliance had developed a unified water safety message so that Alliance partners could each disseminate that message to the communities in which they are involved.
+The TXDPA was patterned after successful drowning prevention coalitions in states like Florida, Arizona, and New York.
+By spring 2012, the TXDPA had developed a unified message along with strategies that combined local efforts of partners.
+Today, disseminate that message of water safety to the communities across the state of Texas.